-Our R&D activities are key to achieving our net-zero emissions target, in step with society.
-In 2021, our R&D expenditure on projects that contributed to decarbonisation was around $328 million, representing around 40% of our total R&D spend.
+Our R&D activities are key to achieving our net-zero emissions target.
+In 2022, our R&D expenditure on projects that contributed to decarbonisation was around $440 million, representing about 41% of our total R&D spend, compared with around 40% in 2021.
 This includes expenditure on reducing greenhouse gas emissions:

-- from the fuels and other products we sell to our customers, for example biofuels, and synthetic fuels and products made from low-carbon electricity, hydrogen produced using renewable sources or using natural gas combined with carbon capture utilisation and storage (CCUS);
+- from the fuels and other products we sell to our customers – for example, biofuels, synthetic fuels and products made from low-carbon electricity, and hydrogen produced using renewable sources;

-- by creating nature-based solutions (NBS) to offset emissions.
+- by researching nature-based solutions to offset emissions.

 Read more about technology and innovation at www.shell.com/energy-and-innovation/the-role-technology-plays/technology-for-a-sustainable-energy-industry.